-Carbamates are hepatically metabolized via hydrolysis, hydroxylation, and conjugation, and 90% is renally excreted in a matter of days.
-Data is conflicting on CNS and cerebrospinal fluid penetration of carbamates.
-Adults tend to have less CNS toxicity; whereas, in pediatric exposures, CNS depression is often a predominant symptom.
+Carbamates are hepatically metabolized via hydrolysis, hydroxylation, and conjugation, and 90% are renally excreted in a matter of days.
+Data are conflicting on CNS and cerebrospinal fluid penetration of carbamates.
+Adults tend to have less CNS toxicity, whereas, in pediatric exposures, CNS depression is often a predominant symptom.
 Importantly, carbamates do not undergo the “aging” that occurs during the phosphorylation of organophosphates to acetylcholinesterase, and the carbamate-cholinesterase bond hydrolyzes spontaneously within hours.

 Evidence of hypersalivation, lacrimation, GI distress, bronchorrhea, and diaphoresis on examination support the diagnosis.
 Patients may be bradycardic or tachycardic, and their pupil exam may show miosis or mydriasis due to the mixed stimulation of the parasympathetic and sympathetic nervous systems.
 OP and carbamate toxicity should be considered for the differential diagnosis in patients presenting with pinpoint pupils, excessive sweating, and difficulty breathing.